Skip to content

 • No international text messaging

 Grasshopper is another VoIP platform marketed toward small businesses.
-It differs from other second phone number apps by offering all of its features — including voicemail transcriptions and custom voicemail greetings — on every plan.
-This means you only pay for the number of phone numbers and extensions you need.
+It differs from other second phone number apps by offering all its features — including voicemail transcriptions and custom voicemail greetings — in every plan.
+This means you only pay for the phone numbers and extensions you need.

 Since the basic plan only includes one phone number (and five with its highest-tier option), Grasshopper isn’t the best VoIP service for growing teams.
-It also lags when it comes to modern business phone features.
+It also lags behind other business phone options in terms of the features it offers.
 For example, it doesn’t offer integrations, shared phone numbers, or call recording.
 While it offers local and toll-free numbers, you can only send MMS and group messages from local US numbers — and you can’t send SMS messages internationally or from a toll-free number to a Canadian number.
+And if you want to make international calls, you have to put down a $500 deposit first, which is another obstacle if you want to sell globally.

 Key features of Grasshopper